am-team/cyclone_lariat/README.md

 ```

 ## Migrations
-Before use events storage add and apply this two migrations
+Before using the event store, add and apply these two migrations:

 ```ruby